opencitations/cec/classifier/cic/README.md

 ## Introduction

-The **Citation Context Classifier** is an advanced web application and API designed to classify citation contexts within research papers.
-Utilizing pre-trained language models, it analyzes citations to determine their context, such as whether they appear in the *methods*, *background*, or *results* sections.
+The **Citation Intent Classifier** is made up of a web application and an API designed to classify citation contexts within research papers.
+Utilizing pre-trained language models, it analyzes citations to determine the intent of the author when citing.

 ## Folder Structure